-

 History is calling us.
 Are we going to answer?

 Prior to the Winter Summer School, David Keuning interviewed me about my plans and expectations in regard to my collaboration with spatial designers, the decolonial critique of eco-modernism and the relation between ecological transition and social justice.
 Originally published on Amsterdam Academy of Architecture Annual Newspaper 2021-2022.
-This year’s Winter School, which took place in Read more
+This year’s Winter School, which took place in the summer due to Covid-19, was organized by artist-in-residence Selçuk Balamir.
+A self-professed ‘postcapitalist designer’, he challenges the status quo of the design world, which in his view is too dependent on capitalist, and thus exploitative principles.
+Not just of the natural environment, but also… Read more

 -